Freaky/zfsnapr/README.md

     zfsnapr [options] execute mountpoint command [args...]

-    -E, --exclude PATH               Do not mount datasets under this path -r, --root ROOT                  Only mount from the dataset mounted here -e, --exec                       Do not mount noexec
+    -E, --exclude PATH               Do not mount datasets under this path -r, --root PATH                  Only mount from the dataset mounted in this path -e, --exec                       Do not mount noexec
     -s, --suid                       Do not mount nosuid
-    -V, --version                    Display program version and exit -h, --help                       Display usage and exit
+    -V, --version                    Display program version and exit -D, --devfs                      Mount a /dev in the target -T, --tmpfs PATH                 Mount a tmpfs on this path within the target -P, --passthrough PATH           Pass-through a location from the host -h, --help                       Display usage and exit

 ## Examples